kolaban/mbio740-short-project2/README.md

 ### Cleaning Strategy

 The overall cleaning strategy will be to remove the first few bases since they are both lower quality compared to the others and show a strange pattern in the per base sequence content graph.
 It also seems that there is a signficant amount of adapter content on the tail end of the reads showing that any cleaning strategy should include adapter trimming to remove those issues.

+#### Fastqc Software

+Fastqc is a program that helps visualize and provide tips on how to clean up your raw reads.
+It mainly acts as a visualization for various important quailty metrics across all the reads that you have access to.
+An interesting bias that can come from using it is attempting to get green check marks for all the metrics that Fastqc has.
+This could result in you removing more reads than you should have.
+Something that I saw mentioned a few times is that Fastqc doesn't know what analysis you are going for and so you have to put what you see from it in persepective together with knowledge about any biases that are too be expect with e.g the library preperation.

 ## Trimmomatic